ModeratorPieter BevelanderProfessor of International Migration and Ethnic RelationsMalmö University

 Speakers:

+II.
 Measuring and modelling migration flows: combining established and emerging data sources

 This session explores innovative methods for measuring and modelling migration flows by combining traditional data with emerging techniques, in line with the UN's recommendations to enhance migration statistics.
 It highlights the integration of administrative data, surveys, digital traces, and advanced statistical models to improve the accuracy, timeliness, and availability of migration data, in support of the goals of IFMS.